tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 341:		P_MODE
 ```

 Now the only thing left to do is handle the "Peculiar mode".
-Because this mode is meant to be used with PRINT and PRINT only (while showing the lores screen), we need to check first if we're busy PRINTing text or if we're doing something else like LIST for instance.
-If the command was LIST, we don't want to display weird characters.
+Because this mode is meant to be used with `PRINT` and `PRINT` only (while showing the lores screen), we need to check first if we're busy `PRINT`ing text or if we're doing something else like `LIST` for instance.
+If the command was `LIST`, we don't want to display weird characters.
 For example all the space characters (value 32) would be replaced with @ (value zero).

-The way I've found to detect if we're PRINTing something is to check the stack for a return address that would go back somewhere in Applesoft PRINT routine.
-That somewhere is $DB4C (or more exactly $DB4B as it would be stored on the stack).
-This is the return address after a call to a subroutine named OUTDO in $DB5C that actually calls COUT in $DB64.
+The way I've found to detect if we're `PRINT`ing something is to check the stack for a return address that would go back somewhere in Applesoft `PRINT` routine.
+That somewhere is `$DB4C` (or more exactly `$DB4B` as it would be stored on the stack).
+This is the return address after a call to a subroutine named `OUTDO` in `$DB5C` that actually calls `COUT` in `$DB64`.

-So, if our routine was indirectly called from Applesoft, the stack (from the last stacked value) looks like this: `66 DB 4B DB`. $DB66(+1) is the return address to OUTDO, while $DB4B(+1) is the return address from the PRINT command.
+So, if our routine was indirectly called from Applesoft, the stack (from the last stacked value) looks like this: `66 DB 4B DB`.

+`$DB66`(+1) is the return address to `OUTDO`, while `$DB4B`(+1) is the return address from the `PRINT` command.
 The interesting byte in the stack is the 4th.
-This byte will **never** be $DB if our routine comes from anything else but PRINT.
+This byte will **never** be `$DB` if our routine comes from anything else but `PRINT`.
 So, we just need to check the value of the 4th byte.
 Well, in fact the **5th** byte, because our own routine adds the value of `A` to the stack.

-So if we were not PRINTing, we simply ignore the Peculiar mode and call COUT1.
-But if we're PRINTing we do a bit more work.
+So if we were not `PRINT`ing, we simply ignore the Peculiar mode and call `COUT1`.
+But if we're `PRINT`ing we do a bit more work.

 First we check if the character we need to print is a CTRL character.
-If it is, again, we just send it to COUT1.
+If it is, again, we just send it to `COUT1`.
 But if it's not we need to modify the character to print so that it goes into the $80-$9F range.
 In order to do that, we simply clear the 5th and 6th bit of the character.
-Then we call a routine that is part of COUT1 but that is called usually when then character is **not** in the $80-$9F range.
-This routine is named STORADV (in $FBF0) and is responsible for writing the value of A at the appropriate location in the sreen memory area and update the cursor position and scroll the text window if needed.
+Then we call a routine that is part of `COUT1` but that is called usually when then character is **not** in the $80-$9F range.
+This routine is named `STORADV` (in `$FBF0`) and is responsible for writing the value of `A` at the appropriate location in the screen memory area and update the cursor position and scroll the text window if needed.

-The small setback is that this routine uses Y. So far we have not used Y. We haven't even saved Y. Thus we need to save Y before calling STORADV, then restore it, restore A and X too and return to the caller.
+The small setback is that this routine uses `Y`.
+So far we have not used `Y`.
+We haven't even saved `Y`.
+Thus we need to save `Y` before calling `STORADV`, then restore it, restore `A` and `X` too and return to the caller.
 This is a trivial case of juggling with the available registers.

 Here goes:
 ```Assembly